SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 #### Additional Service Monitors

-If you're using `kube-prometheus-stack.prometheus.additionalServiceMonitors`, you have to remove all Sumo Logic related service monitor from the list, because they are now covered by `sumologic.metrics.serviceMonitors` configuration.
+If you're using `kube-prometheus-stack.prometheus.additionalServiceMonitors`, you have to remove all Sumo Logic related service monitors from the list, because they are now covered by `sumologic.metrics.serviceMonitors` configuration.
 This will make your configuration more clear.

 ### Known issues